 Instructions & Guidelines

 Can cause burns, First read warning and follow safety recommendations while using or storing this product!
 Wear suitable gloves and eye/face protection during use.
 When used as directed, this product safely raises pH only and does not increase alkalinity or calcium level.
 You must use other products for those functions and those functions are absolutely required in every marine aquarium.
-Do not attempt to use Boost pH+ on systems with low alkalinity or to raise alkalinity.
+Do not attempt to use Boost pH+ on systems with low alkalinity or to use it to raise alkalinity.
 It is not designed for that.
-First, determine the alkalinity in the aquarium using an accurate test kit or recently-calibrated meter before using this product (see section below on pitfalls prior to use).
-If the alkalinity is below 7.6 dKH or 2.7 meq/L , adjust it first using Brightwell Aquatics’ pH+ or Alkalin8.3 or Alkalin8.3-P (powder) (all three of these products raise both the alkalinity and pH, unlike Boost pH+ which only raises the pH and not the alkalinity) and then allow 24-hours to elapse before re-testing alkalinity and pH, then adjust pH upward, if needed, by adding Boost pH+ as directed below.
-The dosage required will vary significantly based on a number of factors, but as a general estimate, 7.5 ml of Boost pH+ will raise the pH of 10 US gallons by about .1 to .3 pH, depending on the amount of CO2 in the system and the alkalinity.
+First, determine the alkalinity in the aquarium using an accurate test kit (recommended) or recently-calibrated meter before using this product (see section below on pitfalls prior to use).
+If the alkalinity is below 7.6 dKH or 2.7 meq/L , adjust it first using Brightwell Aquatics’ pH+ or Alkalin8.3 or Alkalin8.3-P (powder) (all three of these products raise both the alkalinity and pH, unlike Boost pH+ which only raises the pH and not the alkalinity) and then ideally allow 24-hours to elapse before re-testing alkalinity and pH, then adjust pH upward, if needed, by adding Boost pH+ as directed below.
+The dosage required will vary significantly based on a number of factors, but as a general estimate, 2.0 ml of Boost pH+ will raise the pH of 10 US gallons by about .1 to .3 pH, depending on the amount of CO2 in the system and the alkalinity.

 Boost pH+ is an excellent but somewhat unusual product, in that it is designed to adjust only the high end of your normal buffering system, not do the entire work of a complete buffer.
 It has to be designed this way because a regular buffer cannot readily be adjusted to go higher than about 8.3 pH.
 A product like Brightwell Aquatics’ pH+ or Alkalin8.3 or Alkalin8.3-P (powder) must first be used or the marine salt you are using must be properly buffered so that the alkalinity is in normal seawater ranges.
 If the alkalinity is too low, Boost pH+ cannot work properly, and you will be disappointed.
 Of course, it is dangerous to operate a marine system below 7.5 dKH and most hobbyists understand this.
-Systems with low alkalinity are subject to catastrophicly rapid drops in pH, in much the same way that bank accounts that have low balances are subject to sudden overdrafts.
+Systems with low alkalinity are subject to catastrophically rapid drops in pH, in much the same way that bank accounts that have low balances are subject to sudden overdrafts.
 In this age of the internet where seemingly everyone with a computer is an expert, there are voices that say that you can operate your tank at 7.0 or even lower (these are individuals that likely like to "roll the dice" at a casino too).
 Of course a marine aquarium will operate just fine at the low dKH until there is an upset and then everything dies.
-The following is a list of mistakes that could cause Boost pH+ not to give you the performance you desire:
+The moral of this story is pay attention to alkalinity and keep it above 7.5 dKH.